VERONICA “RONI” LYNN GARRETT

 Veronica Garrett

-Veronica “Roni” Lynn Garrett is a senior reactor operator (SRO) license instructor with the STP Nuclear Operating Company (STPNOC) in Bay City, Texas, with more than 35 years of experience in her field, yet she discovered her professional path quite by chance.
-Early in her career, Ms. Garrett worked in the construction industry, where someone suggested she submit an application to a utility company.
-After eight months, she cleared the aptitude test and began working in the field, gradually scaling the ladder through her hard work, dedication, and commitment to professional development.
-After studying nuclear science engineering in college, Ms. Garrett became certified by the U.S. Nuclear Regulatory Commission (NRC) in 1989.
-A decade later, she proudly earned her SRO designation.
+Veronica “Roni” Lynn Garrett is a senior reactor operator (SRO) license instructor with the STP Nuclear Operating Company (STPNOC) in Bay City, Texas, with more than 42 years of experience in her field, yet she discovered her professional path quite by chance.
+Early in her career, Ms. Garrett worked in the construction industry, where someone suggested she submit an application to Kansas Gas & Electric.
+After eight months, she interviewed and subsequently cleared the aptitude test and began working in the field, gradually scaling the ladder through her hard work, dedication, and commitment to professional development.
+Ms. Garrett became certified by the U.S. Nuclear Regulatory Commission (NRC) in 1989 with a reactor operator license.
+After 10 years of experience, she earned her SRO license and was promoted to Control Room Supervisor, a role she would hold for five years.

 Ms. Garrett has stayed current with developments and has contributed to her profession largely through her membership in U.S. Women in Nuclear, a nonprofit association of women who work in nuclear energy and technology fields across the country.
 During more than 20 years of operating a nuclear power plant, she worked rotating shifts and gradually changed her focus to instruction.
 To this end, Ms. Garrett considers earning her reactor operator license to be her most notable professional achievement.
 She also takes particular pride in having thrived for many years in the mostly male arena of nuclear reactor operation, due to her dedication, experience, and well-earned confidence in her abilities.